aaubry/YamlDotNet/README.md

 /!\ This release fixes a security issue.
 It is strongly recommended to upgrade, mainly if you are parsing documents from sources that you do not trust.

+**Many thanks to [Kurt Boberg](mailto:kurt.boberg@docusign.com), from the DocuSign Application Security Team, who identified this issue and provided feedback on mitigation strategies.**

 * **Remove the legacy backwards-compatibe syntax that enabled to create `Serializer` and `Deserializer` directly then changing their configutation.**
   In most cases, the calls to the constructors should be replaced by